 Catalyst of Change

-The True Nature Foundation works together with local, national and international organisations and universities, as a catalyst for positive change in rural communities.
+The True Nature Foundation develops demonstration projects and solutions with other organisations and universities that can be scaled up and replicated, acting as a catalyst for positive change in rural communities.